-If like me, you only like to be surrounded by things that are both beautiful and useful, household essentials that also happen to ‘spark joy’ are a win-win.
+I might strive to limit the number of objects in the home to the strictly beautiful and useful, but when it comes to things like dish cloths, it’s not so easy.
+So when I come across household essentials that ‘spark joy’ it’s a win-win.
 Good quality, beautifully designed, eco-friendly kitchen products not only bring a little extra joy into our everyday routines, they also change our attitude towards their disposability.
-Ultimately, it’s those products we love that will stand the test of time.
+Ultimately, it’s the products we love that will stand the test of time, even if it’s a feather duster.

-Perhaps we should give the same consideration to all the household items we come into contact with daily, even those that we use for seemingly mundane tasks such as cleaning, cooking or storing food.
-‘Soothing’ scourers probably haven’t been invented yet, but here’s hoping.
+Perhaps we should give the same consideration to all the household items we come into contact with daily when we’re cleaning, cooking or storing food.
+Scourers that ‘warm the soul’ probably haven’t been invented yet, but here’s hoping.

 Take inspiration from our top 20 stylish eco friendly kitchen products you’ll use everyday – you’ll never look at your dish cloth in the same way again.